expo/ex-navigation/README.md

 - [Install the Exponent client and XDE](https://docs.getexponent.com/versions/v10.0.0/introduction/installation.html)
 - Open the project in XDE and open it in the Exponent client

+or use this link in your mobile phone: https://getexponent.com/@community/ex-navigation-example

 ## How is this different from what is built into React Native?

 `NavigationExperimental` ships with React Native, it is powerful and